In Memoriam of Fernandeño Tataviam Tribal President

 Rudy Ortega’s efforts to form an Indian cultural club were interrupted by World War II.
 Rudy Ortega served in the US army from 1943 through the end of the war.
 As a soldier Rudy Ortega fought in the Pacific front and took part in the Philippines campaign.
 When he returned to San Fernando, he again took up research of his tribal history and heritage.
-The San Fernando Indians were organized into three main families, the Ortega, Ortiz, and Garcia lineages.
-During the 1928 California Indian Judgment Roll, the Ortega family feared removal to reservations away from their traditional homeland in the San Fernando and Santa Clarita areas.
-Most members of the Ortega family decided not to register in the 1928 California Indian Roll based on the fears and advice of their leader and captain Antonio Maria Ortega, who was Rudy Ortega’s grandfather.
-Rudy Ortega, however, believed that the San Fernando Indians should register as American Indians with the Bureau of Indian Affairs, and started to campaign for the recognition of the San Fernando Indians, and sought a reservation and political recognition as an Indian tribe.
-The quest for federal recognition as an American Indian tribe became a primary goal for the San Fernando Indians.
-After the death of his father James Ortega in 1951, Rudy Ortega was appointed leader or captain by community consensus.
+The surviving San Fernando Indians were organized into three main families: the Ortega, Ortiz, and Garcia lineages.
+During the 1928 California Indian Census Roll, the Ortega family feared removal to reservations away from their traditional homeland, so most members of the Ortega lineage refused to register.
+Rudy Ortega, however, believed that the San Fernando Indians should register as American Indians with the Bureau of Indian Affairs, and started to campaign for the recognition of the San Fernando Indians.
+He sought a reservation and political recognition as an Indian tribe.
+The quest for federal recognition as an American Indian tribe became a primary goal for the San Fernando Indians, and preceded an actual process being established by the Department of Interior.
+After the death of his father Estanislao Ortega in 1951, Rudy Ortega was appointed Headperson of his lineage and Captain of the Fernandeños by community consensus.
 He gained considerable historical, cultural and genealogical information in his research, and he was active in community events, and with community fundraising that provided help to needy community members.

 Rudy Ortega dedicated his life to the benefit and welfare of the San Fernando Indian community.
 His style of leadership was very much in the traditional Indian way.
 He was comfortable and had the patience to seek consensus within the community discussions.
 As he said, he knew his people and how far he could push them.
 In the late 1940s Rudy Ortega introduced by-laws to organize tribal meetings and government, but many were reluctant to give up the old consensus based discussions and community meetings.
-So the discussion about bylaws continued over a period of about 18 years before the tribal community adopted bylaws in the 1976.
-After the adoption of bylaws, the community meetings continued to hold considerable political power and were conducted toward the end of gaining consensus.
-Rudy Ortega’s style of leadership was reminiscent of the captains or Tomiars of his Tataviam ancestors and of tribal political processes where influence, sometimes humor, and good will were necessary to develop agreements and action from within the community.
+So the discussion about bylaws continued over a period of about 18 years before the tribal community wrote bylaws in 1976.
+The community meetings continued to hold considerable political power and were conducted toward the end of gaining consensus.
+Rudy Ortega’s style of leadership was reminiscent of the Captains and Headperson of his ancestors and of tribal political processes where influence, sometimes humor, and good will were necessary to develop agreements and action from within the community.
 Captains were people who were willing share their time, resources, mentorship, and were concerned for the general welfare of the family lineages and community.
 They were people of great knowledge of the history and culture of the community.
 Rudy Ortega was recognized to have the commitment, cultural knowledge, and desire to serve the community, and for these qualities he was early recognized as a community leader.
-He followed in the footsteps of his father, grandfather, and great grandmother in assuming the role and responsibilities of captain.
+He followed in the footsteps of his father, grandfather, and great grandmother in assuming the role and responsibilities of Captain.

 Rudy Ortega Sr. was a father, elder, chief, captain, president, community builder, and social activist.
 He was the father of ten children, and had 49 grandchildren, and 54 great grandchildren.